WPChill/strong-testimonials/readme.txt

 **[See demos of various templates, slideshows, and forms here!](http://demos.wpmission.com/strong-testimonials/)**

+= Is this the right plugin for you? =
+It's important to understand this plugin's intended use case: A small business with up to a few hundred testimonials, maybe organized into 5-10 categories, and displaying them a few different ways like a full page of testimonials and some slideshows, plus allowing customers to submit new testimonials.

+If that describes your situation, this plugin will work for you right out of the box with just a few steps.

 = Primary Features =

 * A front-end form with custom fields, anti-spam options, and notification emails